Relintai/pandemonium_engine_docs/tutorials/export/exporting_for_macos.rst

 .. warning::

-    Projects exported without code signing and notarization will be blocked by Gatekeeper if they are downloaded from unknown sources, see the :ref:`Running Godot apps on macOS <doc_running_on_macos>` page for more information.
+    Projects exported without code signing and notarization will be blocked by Gatekeeper if they are downloaded from unknown sources, see the `Running Godot apps on macOS <doc_running_on_macos>` page for more information.

 Code signing and notarization
 -----------------------------

 By default, macOS will run only applications that are signed and notarized.
-If you use any other signing configuration, see :ref:`Running Godot apps on macOS <doc_running_on_macos>` for workarounds.
+If you use any other signing configuration, see `Running Godot apps on macOS <doc_running_on_macos>` for workarounds.

 To notarize an app, you **must** have a valid `Apple Developer ID Certificate <https://developer.apple.com/>`__.